18F/dolores-landingham-slack-bot/CONTRIBUTING.md

 may be generated at the root of your directory.
 If so, make sure that this file is set to port `5000` or you will be unable to authenticate locally with MyUSA.

+### Testing
+Testing is done using `capybara-poltergeist`, which requires a local install of [phantomjs](https://github.com/jonleighton/poltergeist#installing-phantomjs).
+You can run the entire test suite using:

+`rake`

 ### Required Keys

 The setup script creates a `.env` file with a dummy environment configuration